Q: I upgraded to Textadept 7 and the editor displays a strange error message on startup and/or exits. Also my themes do not seem to work anymore.

 scintilla/term/ directory, go to scinterm hg and look for

-the problematic file.
+the page, and replace the problematic file.

 Q: When I open a file in a non-English language, I see a lot of strange characters.